jworth/interpretation/course/content/en/class1/intro.md

 title: Depictions of Addiction
 description: >-
-  Photographer Graham Macindoe and journalist Susan Stellin provide a case-study for us to consider how images are interpreted and the potentially enduring impact those images may have on the subjects.
+  Photographer Graham Macindoe and journalist Susan Stellin provide a case-study for us to consider how images are interpreted and to reflect on their enduring and potentially evolving impact.
 expectsubmission: false
 ---
 ## Depictions of Addiction - Introduction